 Synergy Business Brokers

-We have over 18 years of experience in helping buyers and sellers manage their emotions during the business sale process.
+We have over 18 years of experience helping buyers and sellers manage their emotions during the business sale process.
 It’s part of our job.
 The more we educate and communicate about the process, the better our clients can manage their emotions, and the more businesses we sell.

 We have successfully sold many companies in construction, technology, distribution, manufacturing, healthcare, services, engineering, education, and transportation.
-If you own a profitable company in one of these industries that has annual revenues of $700,000 to $70 Million, we provide a confidential consultation.
+If you own a profitable company in one of these industries with annual revenues of $700,000 to $70 Million, we provide a confidential consultation.
 We’ll discuss your needs and desires and let you know if we think your price expectations are achievable.
 If so, we provide you with a confidential marketing program designed to sell your company for the maximum price with no fee unless your company is sold.

 If you are ready for your initial conversation, please complete our short form or call (888) 750-5950.